DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-fulfilling-professional-responsibilities/summer-week-6-ect-self-study-activities.md

 ## Review: 10 mins

-Read the Research and Practice Summary on this week’s topic.
+Read the Research and Practice Summary on this week's topic.
 As you read, reflect on:

 1. the practices you are already doing well
 2. the practices you are doing some of the time, but could do more of/more consistently
-3. the practices you don’t use in your teaching yet
+3. the practices you don't use in your teaching yet

-As you work through the activities in this week’s self-directed study session and mentor meeting, aim to both refine and extend what you already do well, and to build your skill and confidence in using practices which are not yet a regular part of your teaching repertoire.
+As you work through the activities in this week's self-directed study session and mentor meeting, aim to both refine and extend what you already do well, and to build your skill and confidence in using practices which are not yet a regular part of your teaching repertoire.

 ## Plan and Theory to Practice: 30 mins